Salt Solution Show Tyndall Effect

 Beyond Table Salt: Exploring Other Solutions

 While a simple salt solution doesn't display the Tyndall effect, other solutions might, depending on the solute and its interaction with the solvent.
-For instance, a solution containing large molecules, such as proteins or polymers, might exhibit some light scattering.
-The key remains the size of the dispersed particles; if they are within the colloidal range (1-1000 nm), the Tyndall effect is more likely to be observed.
-Solutions with nanoparticles can also show the Tyndall effect.
+Day to day, the key remains the size of the dispersed particles; if they are within the colloidal range (1-1000 nm), the Tyndall effect is more likely to be observed.
+Which means for instance, a solution containing large molecules, such as proteins or polymers, might exhibit some light scattering.
+Solutions with nanoparticles can also show the Tyndall effect The details matter here..

 Frequently Asked Questions (FAQ)